BEHAVIOR Robot Suite: Streamlining Real-World Whole-Body Manipulation for Everyday Household Activities

 WB-VIMA: Whole-Body VisuoMotor Attention Policy

 WB-VIMA model architecture.
-WB-VIMA autoregressively denoises whole-body actions within the embodiment space and dynamically aggregates multi-modal observations using self-attention.
+WB-VIMA autoregressively decodes whole-body actions within the embodiment space and dynamically aggregates multi-modal observations using self-attention.
 By leveraging the hierarchical interdependencies within the robot’s embodiment and the rich information provided by multi-modal sensory inputs, WB-VIMA enables effective whole-body policy learning.

 WB-VIMA is an imitation learning algorithm designed to model whole-body actions by leveraging the robot’s inherent kinematic hierarchy.
 A key insight behind WB-VIMA is that robot joints exhibit strong interdependencies—small movements in upstream links (e.g., the torso) can lead to large displacements in downstream links (e.g., the end-effectors).
 To ensure precise coordination across all joints, WB-VIMA conditions action predictions for downstream components on those of upstream components, resulting in more synchronized whole-body movements.
 Additionally, WB-VIMA dynamically aggregates multi-modal observations using self-attention, allowing it to learn expressive policies while mitigating overfitting to proprioceptive inputs.